Which organisations can join IFAN?

 The steering group chose to include the word ‘independent’ to reflect the fact that first and foremost we are a membership organisation for local food aid groups who are independent of any national organisation.
 By referring to the network as being ‘independent’ we are also demonstrating that we are prepared to take our own position on issues as and when necessary, in consultation with our members.

 How is IFAN different from the Trussell Trust foodbank network?

 We recognise that many food banks have chosen not to join the Trussell Trust network for a variety of reasons but are keen to be represented at a national level.
 There is also a large number of food aid providers that are not food banks, and therefore don’t fit into the Trussell Trust model, that would like to be part of a national network.
-IFAN is in regular contact with the Trussell Trust, has worked with the network on research into food bank volunteer hours and we collaborate on campaigning work within the End Hunger UK coalition.
+IFAN is in regular contact with the Trussell Trust and has worked jointly with the network on various projects over a number of years.